nathanpeck/nodejs-aws-workshop/6 - Kubernetes (kops)/README.md

 ## 12. Test the service

-Make an HTTP request to the service on the DNS name from the last step:
+Make an HTTP request to the service on the DNS name from the last step.
+Note that it make take a minute or so before the load balancer ingress actually starts accepting traffic.

 ```
 curl http://aa788cc64fc9911e7b8820e801320750-1559002290.us-east-1.elb.amazonaws.com/api/characters